ma-ji/css/docs/course_schedule.md

 ### From concepts to numbers: CSS and research design (3 weeks)

 - Week 13: Research design with CSS methods
-- Week 14: Data reduction and measure validity
+- Week 14: Data reduction and measure validation
 - Week 15: Work on final project

 <!--